lelapenda/codis/README.md

 where,

-Base = name of dataset
+Base = dataset name
 L = L to be used
-W = number of words returned in previous step Classifier = wheter you want to use 'SVM' or 'AD' (Decision Tree) Input = input format.
+W = number of words returned in previous step Classifier = whether you want to use 'SVM' or 'AD' (Decision Tree) Input = input format.
 Can be 'TF' or 'TFIDF'
 Metric = distance measure to compute dissimilarity matrices.
 Options are: 'euclidiana' or 'cosseno'

+Attention!
+You should update teste_call.sh with the number of terms for each fold as, in a dataset, some folds might have a few more terms than others.

-## Visualize accuracy measures
+## Visualize performance measures

 The files are stored under the folder [YOUR DATASET]/[YOUR CONFIGURATION OF PARAMETERS].
 e.g. 'tr23/SVM-tf-cosseno', which means it was run on dataset 'tr23' with parameters 'SVM', 'TF' and 'Cosine Distance'.